Steeven9/Jung/README.md

 If you want to measure your own application, simply include `custom_instr.h`, which provides all the necessary functions to manage the instrumentation.
 Make sure to also include the corresponding `.cc` file in your compilation unit.

+The instrumentation is manual, so you will need to replace by hand all the functions like `malloc` with the library version (e.g. `custom_malloc`) that are defined in `custom_instr.h`.

 To merge the obtained traces, compile and run `trace_merge.cc` (which requires `custom_instr.h` as well).

+## Contributions

+This project includes some code from the [gRPC examples](https://github.com/grpc/grpc/tree/master/examples/cpp) and [Freud](https://github.com/usi-systems/freud).
+Thank you to the original authors!